contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ---
 ## Introduction

 This post will take you through the steps required to setup a site using ContentedWeb.
-It is assumed you are comfortable setting up accounts with services like online services, but you do not need any prior experience in using the tools.
+It is assumed you are comfortable setting up accounts with online services, but you do not need any prior experience in using the tools.

 There are two services you need to configure: [GitHub](https://github.com/) and [Forestry](https://forestry.io/), in that order.
 These instructions assume you are new to GitHub and Forestry.
-If you are an experienced GitHub or Forestry, user you probably don't need them.
+If you are an experienced GitHub or Forestry user, you probably don't need to follow them.

 ## GitHub